City Baking Guide

 Summer

-Warmer kitchens can shorten proof windows significantly at this elevation.
+Warmer kitchens can shorten proof windows significantly at this elevation, especially for sourdough and enriched doughs.

 Fall